BubuNunu/TTKproject/TTK_configuration.md

  </pre>

  #### 11. check the point using paraview
- open the data folder then call
+ open the data folder then call "TTK SphereFromPoint"